Banks, issuers look to Indian election to end IPO drought

 "Barring a few firms, there's nothing fundamentally wrong with names that were looking to do an IPO for the last couple of years but were unable to," said the head of India equity capital markets at a European bank, declining to be named.

-GMR Energy, a unit of GMR Infrastructure (GMRI.NS), wants to list in order to raise capital and provide an exit option for investors such as Singapore state fund Temasek Holdings, the sources with knowledge of the deal said.
+GMR Energy, a unit of GMR Infrastructure, wants to list in order to raise capital and provide an exit option for investors such as Singapore state fund Temasek Holdings , the sources with knowledge of the deal said.

 They declined to be named as the IPO plans were not yet public.
 A spokesman for GMR did not immediately respond to a question seeking comment.